uw-mad-dash/decoding-speculative-decoding/README.md

 Distilled draft models: [1.3B](https://huggingface.co/minghaoyan/Wide-Sheared-LLaMA-1.3B) | [796M](https://huggingface.co/minghaoyan/Wide-Sheared-LLaMA-796M) | [543M](https://huggingface.co/minghaoyan/Wide-Sheared-LLaMA-543M) | [290M](https://huggingface.co/minghaoyan/Wide-Sheared-LLaMA-290M).

 ## Introduction
-This repo contains two notebooks demonstrating speculative decoding on LLaMA models.
+This repo contains two python script demonstrating speculative decoding on LLaMA models.
 We also release a series of draft models distilled based on the [Sheared-LLaMA](https://github.com/princeton-nlp/LLM-Shearing) codebase.

-The `speculative_decoding_demo` notebook is for those who can't deploy a large LLM to try speculative decoding.
+The `speculative_decoding_demo` script is for those who can't deploy a large LLM to try speculative decoding.
 We pre-compute results from LLaMA-65B and store the output in a log file to simulate speculative decoding.

-The `speculative_decoding_deployment` notebook is for those who wish to deploy their own target and draft LLMs.
+The `speculative_decoding_deployment` script is for those who wish to deploy their own target and draft LLMs.
 We build the demo on top of DeepSpeed Inference and HuggingFace libraries.

+To launch scripts, please run `deepspeed --num_gpus <# GPUs of your choice> <script name>`.
+For `speculative_decoding_demo`, 1 GPU is sufficient; for `speculative_decoding_deployment`, it depends on how large your target LLM is.
+For reference, 4 80GB A100 GPUS are required for running `speculative_decoding_deployment` with 70B models.

 For those who wish to try our distilled models, please use the links above to download the draft models.
 As per our paper, LLaMA-796M is the best performing model and is thus selected as the default model in the notebooks.